The Slims River Bridge, Alaska Highway

 An Explorer's Guide to the Alaska Highway

 The Slims River, which flows into Kluane Lake, was named after a pack horse that drowned while trying to cross it during the 1903 Kluane gold rush.
-The first bridge across it was built by U.S. Army Engineers in 1942, about a kilometer upstream from the current bridge position.
+The first bridge across it, named the Campman Bridge, was built by Companies E and F of the U.S. Army Engineers in July 1942, about a kilometer upstream from the current bridge position.
 The following year, the road was re-routed and another wooden bridge built at the current position.

 The first steel Slims River Bridge was built by the Canadian Army in 1955, at what was by then Mile 1060 of the Alaska Highway (measured from Dawson Creek, B.C.).
 It later became Km 1704, and with highway straightening, it is now Km 1647.
 The 1955 bridge consisted of two steel through truss spans of 61 meters each on reinforced concrete piers and abutments.